Year 1 - Semester 1

 2

-You will practice common nursing skills such as handling syringes and biologicals, safe animal restraint, various injection techniques, intubation, bandaging and physical assessment.
-These skills are utilized in first and second year clinical rotations.
+You will practice common veterinary nursing skills such as handling syringes and biologicals, safe animal restraint, various injection techniques, blood collection, small animal bandaging and small animal physical assessment.

 Credit Units: 2